 Non-Executive Directors are elected for a period of three years.
 The Board may resolve to reappoint a Non-Executive Director at or before the expiry of their term.
-It is our policy to allow Non-Executive Directors to serve no more than nine years in aggregate.
+It is our policy to allow Non-Executive Directors to serve no more than nine years in aggregate, unless there are exceptional circumstances.